BRajendra10/JS-Task/README.md

 # JavaScript
-A js repository which containe all the task files(RNW).
+A js repository which containe all the task files.